 Tom Ledan

-His professional journey began in theatre in 1999 with a transformative workshop led by the New World Performance Laboratory, founded by Prof. James Slowiak and Jairo Cuesta.
-This led to his participation in the three-year GILDIA project — an intensive exploration of actor training, performance composition, and ensemble work.
-He later continued his development through workshops with key figures from Grotowski’s theatre, including Rena Mirecka, Zygmunt Molik, Maud Robart, and Przemysław Wasilkowski.
+The journey began in 1999, when a transformative workshop with the New World Performance Laboratory (founded by Prof. James Slowiak and Jairo Cuesta) opened the door to a three-year project GILDIA — an intensive exploration of actor training, performance composition, and ensemble work.